air quality intro

 Waste

 Our company is subject to provisions under federal, state and local laws governing waste.
-As an EAF steelmaker using recycled steel as the primary raw material in our process, CMC incorporates circular economy principles into our business model.
+As an EAF steelmaker using recycled steel as the primary raw material in our process, CMC incorporates circular economy principles into our business model to limit waste.

 water intro